NREL/torc/docs/jobs.rst

 Torc provides a mechanism for users to store input and output data in the database.
 This data can be stored on a per-job basis or for the overall workflow.

+You can store job-to-job relationships if one job stores data that will be consumed by one or more other jobs.
+This is analagous to job-file-job relationships discussed elsewhere.
+In both cases torc will sequence execution of jobs based on these dependencies.

 One way to run jobs with different parameters is to pass those parameters as command-line arguments and options.
 A second way is to store the input parameters in the ``user_data`` collection of the database.
 A common runner script can pull the parameters for each specific job at runtime.

-.. note:: Torc sets the environment variable TORC_JOB_KEY with each job's unique key.
-Scripts can use this value to retrieve data from the database.
+.. note:: Torc sets the environment variables TORC_WORKFLOW_KEY and TORC_JOB_KEY.
+Scripts can use these values to retrieve data from the database.

 Jobs can also store result data and metatdata in the database.